Postcode area: NR13.

 Train commuters to Norwich, Broads and boating enthusiasts, families wanting village life with excellent connectivity, and anyone who values waterside living without full Broads premium prices.

-Budget-conscious first-time buyers (prices reflect desirability), those wanting a vibrant high street with independent shops, or buyers who prefer a more urban, walkable lifestyle.
+Budget-conscious first-time buyers (prices reflect desirability), those wanting a busy high street with independent shops, or buyers who prefer a more urban, walkable lifestyle.

 What’s Good